Home Environment Hudson River Plane Crash: When Did Sully Land in the Hudson?

 Remembering Flight 1549’s Hudson River Landing

-On January 15, 2009, US Airways Flight 1549 experienced the unthinkable: dual engine failure minutes after takeoff from New York’s LaGuardia Airport that ended with a plane in Hudson river.
+The answer to when did the plane land in the Hudson is January 15, 2009.
+On that date, US Airways Flight 1549 experienced the unthinkable: dual engine failure minutes after takeoff from New York’s LaGuardia Airport that ended with a plane in Hudson river.
+This event is commonly referred to as the Hudson River plane crash.

 Captain Chesley “Sully” Sullenberger made the split-second decision to land the plane on the Hudson River, a maneuver fraught with risk but ultimately the only option to save the lives aboard.